-BALVENIE HIGH IMPACT PROSPECT
+BALVENIE AND DURHAM HIGH IMPACT PROSPECTS

 Geologically, the blocks lie within the corridor of proven working Permian and Carboniferous petroleum systems.